felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ---

-**IMPORTANT NOTE:** Pushing your HubRise catalog to Uber Eats will erase the menu on your Uber Eats store.
+**IMPORTANT NOTE:** Pushing your HubRise catalog into Uber Eats will erase the menu on your Uber Eats store.
 A catalog push will also update your Uber Eats **Opening hours** and **Customer notes** settings as defined in the Uber Eats Bridge **Configuration** page.
 This action cannot be reverted.

 ---